Adroiti/docs-for-code-review-tools/Pylint-superfluous-parens.md

-Pattern: Superfluous parens
+Pattern: Superfluous parentheses

 Issue: -

 ## Description

-Used when a single item in parentheses follows an if, for, or other keyword.
+Used when a single item in parentheses follows an `if`, `for`, or other keyword.

 ## Further Reading